God is the Creator and Ruler of the universe.

 We desire to be a church that balances the five purposes that Jesus gave to the church in the New Testament.
 These purposes are found in Matthew 28:18-20, Matthew 23:37-39 and Acts 2:42-47.

 Worship is bringing pleasure to God by expressing our love to Him.
 It is our objective to give priority to worship by providing resources to educate and inspire individual, family, and corporate worship experiences.
-Worship is normally thought of as the music portion of a worship service, but it is so much more.
+Worship is normally thought of as the music portion of a gathering, but it is so much more.
 Worship is prayer, reading the Bible, obeying God, giving, building relationships with other Christians, sharing our faith, and serving others.

 Connect with Others